 Target Group Populations of all ages, especially economically disadvantaged and underprivileged children and youth, both in-school and out-of-school, and educational units at the provincial level or sub-level.
 Key Result Areas Program- Level Results Area Level/Program Plan Provinces are able to manage and integrate resources and budgets within the province to reduce educational disparities.
 Line agencies and partners at the provincial or local level are able to implement educational reforms to reduce inequality in the long run.
 The educational disparity situation of the target groups of EEF in model provinces improves.
-G4, O5, K9, K10 G4, O4, O5, K10 G4, O4, K8 Operating Guidelines Promote education reforms to reduce inequality at the provincial level through participatory action research (PAR) and area-based mechanisms in 10 provinces.
-The results are synthesized into a model for further national scale-up.
-Conduct research on budget and investment in education at the provincial level.
-Build capacity for provinces to enable them to develop common goals, area-based education development plans to reduce educational disparities, and educational opportunity guarantee models for the target group, with a focus on developing tools, information systems, provincial management systems, systems research, and policy advocacy to support implementation and expanding results.
-Improve public forums that prioritize dialogue between organizations and sectors, both at the provincial and inter-provincial level, to lead to implementation, provincial education development planning, and development of area-based education databases and processes to reduce inequality at the provincial level.
+G4, O5, K9, K10 G4, O4, O5, K10 G4, O4, K8 Operating Guidelines Promote education reforms to reduce inequal through participatory action research (PAR) and in 10 provinces.
+The results are synthesized national scale-up.
+Conduct research on budget and investment in level.
+Build capacity for provinces to enable them to area-based education development plans disparities, and educational opportunity guarant group, with a focus on developing tools, inform management systems, systems research, and primplementation and expanding results.
+Improve public forums that prioritize dialogular and sectors, both at the provincial and interto implementation, provincial education development of area-based education datal reduce inequality at the provincial level. ch (PAR) and area-based mechanisms is synthesized into a model for further investment in education at the provincial mable them to develop common goals, oment plans to reduce educational runity guarantee models for the target goals, information systems, provincial esearch, and policy advocacy to support results.
+Tritize dialogue between organizations cial and inter-provincial level, to lead ducation development planning, and uccation databases and processes to

 Target Group Populations of all ages, especially economically disadvantaged and underprivileged children and youth, both in-school and out-of-school, and educational units at the provincial level or sub-level.
-Key Result Areas Key Result Areas Operating Guidelines 5) Support provinces to become principal drivers and play a leading role in communicating and advocating policies to reduce educational disparities, developing a database model, and allocating budget and resources at the provincial level
+Key Result Areas Operating Guidelines 5) Support provinces to become principal drivers communicating and advocating policies to red developing a database model, and allocating the provincial level uce educational disparities,